allyapp/heroku_autoscaler/README.md

 #### External depencies: Heroku, NewRelic and Dalli

-Note: These are fake Heroku and New Relic keys just to give an idea on how they'd look:
+Note: These are fake Heroku and New Relic values just to give an idea on how they'd look:

 ````ruby
 HEROKU_API_KEY = 12b5c169b-78a6-4ax-144b-7d9a17zd6050